 Caesars Palace Las Vegas

 Caesars Palace is classic Las Vegas.
 Exploring this iconic hotel and heading to the Forum Shops is a must.
 The Forum Shops is a luxury shopping destination that spans over 150 stores like Nike, Hermes, Gucci, Cartier, Tiffany & Co., Christian Dior, Christian Louboutin.

 Musts for Ceasers Palace and the Forum Shops:

-- See the latest residency like Carrie Underwood, User, Pink, Britney, Sting at The Colosseum located right on the Las Vegas Strip.
+- See the latest residency like Carrie Underwood, Usher, Pink, Britney, Sting at The Colosseum located right on the Las Vegas Strip.

-- Caesars Palace has some of the best resturants in Vegas.
-Mr. Chow for authentic Beijing dishes, Gordon Ramsay’s Hell’s Kitchen, Bobby Flay’s Alalfi with bright and fresh coastal flavors, Pronto by Gianda.
-Moreover, eat at New York City’s legendary italian resturant Raos.
+- Caesars Palace has some of the best restaurants in Vegas.
+Mr. Chow for authentic Beijing dishes, Gordon Ramsay’s Hell’s Kitchen, Bobby Flay’s restaurant with bright and fresh coastal flavors, Pronto by Giada.
+Moreover, eat at New York City’s legendary Italian restaurant Rao’s.

 - Lounge by one of seven pools and play some swim-up Blackjack.

 - Have light bites and glamourous cocktails at Vanderpump Cocktail Garden.
 This sexy garden oasis is a perfect location for a romantic evening for couples or celebrating a girls trip.